Susan Minot: Early life

 Minot was born in Boston, Massachusetts, and grew up in Manchester-by-the-Sea, Massachusetts.
-Her father, George Richards Minot, was born in 1927 and worked as a banker and stockbroker in Boston.
-Her mother, born Helen Ruth Hannon in 1929, known as Carrie Minot, was a mother and homemaker, was killed on January 16, 1978, when the car she was driving was hit at a train crossing, the signals being down after an ice storm.
+She graduated from Concord Academy in 1974 and then attended Brown University, where she studied writing and painting.
+In 1983 she graduated from Columbia University School of the Arts with an MFA in creative writing.

 Career

 Minot's first book, Monkeys, won the 1987 Prix Femina étranger in France and was published in a dozen countries.
 Her other books, all published internationally, are Lust & Other Stories, Folly, Evening, Rapture, Poems 4 A.M., and Thirty Girls.

 In 1984, she received first prize in the Pushcart Prize for her story "Hiding".
 Among the anthologies that include her fiction are The Best American Short Stories 1984 and 1985 and the Pen/O. Henry Prize Stories 1985, 1989 and 2011.

 Minot's poems and stories have been published in The New Yorker, Grand Street, The Paris Review, GQ, Kenyon Review, River City, New England Review, Swink, Mississippi Review, H.O.W., Marie Claire (UK edition), Fiction, Northwest Humanities Review and Atlantic Monthly.
 Her nonfiction and travel writing have appeared in The Best American Travel Writing 2001 and McSweeney's, The New York Times, The Paris Review, Vogue, Travel and Leisure, Esquire, American Scholar, House & Garden, Condé Nast Traveller, Victoria, and Porter Magazine.

 Minot has taught creative writing at New York University, Stony Brook Southampton, and Columbia University.

 Minot wrote the screenplay for Stealing Beauty (1996) with Bernardo Bertolucci, and co-authored Evening (based on her novel of the same name) with Michael Cunningham.

 Minot's book of poems Poems 4 AM was published in 2002.

-The Little Locksmith, a play based on the book by Katharine Butler Hathaway (1942), was performed in North Haven, Maine in 2002, starring Linda Hunt.
+The Little Locksmith, a play based on the book by Katharine Butler Hathaway (1942), was performed in North Haven, Maine, in 2002, starring Linda Hunt.